 What is the best time to see the Northern Lights in Iceland?

-The best time of the year to see the Northern Lights in Iceland is between September and April.
-It is when the skies are dark enough for them to be visible.
-The daylight lasts for only about 4-5 hours during midwinter which provides a lot of opportunities for Northern Lights views.
+The best time of the year to see the Northern Lights in Iceland is between September and April, when nights are dark enough for aurora viewing.
+In midwinter, daylight lasts only about 4–5 hours, giving you a longer window to watch the sky.

-The best time of the day to see the Northern Lights is around midnight – that’s when the sky is the darkest.
-That’s why most Northern Lights tours leave at either 20:30 (8:30 p.m.) or 21:30 (9:30 p.m.), depending on the season.
+The best time of the day to see the Northern Lights is around midnight, when darkness is deepest.
+That’s why most Northern Lights tours depart at 20:30 (8:30 p.m.) or 21:30 (9:30 p.m.), depending on the season.

 Is it possible to see Northern Lights year-round?